humana-fragilitas/museum-alert-sketch/README.md

 ### Verifying Installation

 After flashing:
-- Open the **Serial Monitor** (Tools → Serial Monitor);
+- open the **Serial Monitor** (Tools → Serial Monitor);
 - you should see debug output or sensor status messages confirming the sketch is running.

-**Important**: Before using the **["Museum Alert Desktop"](https://github.com/humana-fragilitas/museum-alert-desktop)** application with this device, make sure to **close the Arduino IDE** (including the Serial Monitor).
+**Important**: before using the **["Museum Alert Desktop"](https://github.com/humana-fragilitas/museum-alert-desktop)** application with this device, make sure to **close the Arduino IDE** (including the Serial Monitor).
 The USB port can only be used by one application at a time, and leaving the Arduino IDE open will prevent the desktop application from connecting to the device.

 ### Troubleshooting